kellanburket/Albatross/README.md

 ## License

-Albatross is available under the MIT license.
+Passenger is available under the MIT license.
 See the LICENSE file for more info.